 The Colorado School of Public Health offers an affordable MS in epidemiology for students looking to develop strong analytical and research skills.
 This rigorous 38-credit program includes coursework in biostatistical methods, database design and management, clinical epidemiology, public health surveillance, genetics in public health, ethics in research, and more.

-Applicants to this program must have completed undergraduate coursework with a “B” or better in differential calculus and integrated calculus, as well as have prior coursework in upper-division biological sciences.
+Applicants to this program must have completed undergraduate coursework with a “B” or better in differential calculus and integrated calculus and prior coursework in upper-division biological sciences.
 In addition, prospective students must hold an undergraduate degree in a scientific field and a minimum 3.0 undergraduate GPA.
-Note that admissions also require an official transcript, GRE scores, resume or curriculum vitae (CV), personal statement, and four letters of recommendation.
+Applicants also require an official transcript, GRE scores, resume or curriculum vitae (CV), personal statement, and four letters of recommendation.

 Baylor University – Robbins College of Health and Human Sciences